openstack/kolla/doc/ceph-guide.rst

 To prepare a disk for use as a
 `Ceph OSD <http://docs.ceph.com/docs/master/man/8/ceph-osd/>`_ you must add a special partition label to the disk.
 This partition label is how Kolla detects the disks to format and bootstrap.
-Any disk with a matching parition label will be reformatted so use caution.
+Any disk with a matching partition label will be reformatted so use caution.

 To prepare an OSD as a storage drive, execute the following operations: